 Note: If you purchase through this Amazon affiliate link, a few pennies will go into our scholarship fund!

-- Vet Tech Gifts - I Save Animals, What's Your Superpower - 12oz Tumbler/Mug for Wine or Coffee - Gift Ideas for Veterinarian, Veterinary Technician, School, Medicine, Assistant, Students, Graduation
+- Veterinarian Gifts - I Save Animals, What's Your Superpower - Rose Gold 12oz Tumbler/Mug for Wine or Coffee - Gift Ideas for Vet Tech, Veterinary Technician, School, Medicine, Assistant, Students, Graduation

 - 18/8 STAINLESS STEEL & BPA FREE: Made from 18/8 food grade stainless steel.
-Tough Tumblers will not rust, won't transfer flavor and are unbreakable!
+KLUBI TUMBLERS will not rust, won't transfer flavor and are unbreakable!
 Comes with a clear BPA-free EZ SLIDE lid

 - SPILL RESISTANT & PORTABLE: Clear, push on lid makes this cute novelty tumbler ideal for everyday use, indoor and outdoor events, parties, camping, tailgating, weekends by the lake or evenings at home